The structure and application of countersinksOctober 18, 2018

 The special feature of this countersink is a drill hole across the countersink.

 Cross-hole cutters have a about 45° oblique hole to the countersink axis.
 This hole through the head thus forms two cutting edges.
-The chip is transported away via the hole which makes it impossible to jam the chips with the workpiece.
+The chip is transported away via the hole, which prevents them from getting jammed between the drill and the workpiece.
 Cross-hole cutters are also extremely seldom caught in the material.

 With a cross-hole core, clean results can be achieved and are easy to handle.
 The countersink is free of burrs and chatter.